 For instance, if your grandmother says “You’re getting old and no man will want you”, you say to yourself something like “the Lord orders my steps.”

 Conquer that mountain!

 In the end, people are our biggest challenges.
 Those we’re related to and those we aren’t.
 Remember, we wrestle not against flesh and blood.
-This means in truth, the enemy of our souls uses people to inhibit us.
+This means in the truth, the enemy of our souls uses people to inhibit us.